“Cheap & chic: a friendly, art-filled little hotel with great views in the heart of a pretty hilltop village”

 - The shared roof terrace with fabulous views to the coast, where you can happily while away the hours with a bottle of red

 - Original chestnut beams and wine press add an authentic sense of history

 - It's brilliant value for money

-- The restaurant is only open 2 nights a week (and may be closed in winter)
+- The restaurant is only open 4 nights a week (closed during winter) and lunch offerings are restricted to weekends

 - Staff are lovely and helpful but they’re only on site for part of the day, so it’s best suited to more independent travellers

 - There's no swimming pool or garden, but there is a large roof terrace